LunaY0Yuki/cs124/docs/design.md

 ### Final Design
 ![Task 10 - Final Design Flow Chart!](./task10-final.jpg "Final Design Flow Chart for Task 10")

+The actual workflow after we have implemented the sidebar is the following:

+If the users want to use the sidebar (in the phone's portrait and landscape screen mode), they first need to tap on the sidebar menu to make it uncollapse.
+In actual implementation, we decided to only make the menu items "clickable" after the list is uncollapsed.
+This is because if the menu items are not disabled when collapsed, the users might accidentally click the wrong menu item since the sidebar is narrow.
+However, in desktop mode, it does not make practical sense to collapse and uncollapse the sidebar because there is enough space to display everything.
+Thus, instead of collapsing and uncollapsing, we keep the sidebar in a "collapsed" state, except all the menu items are interactable.
+Depending on the side of the screen, we also set the maximum number of list names to display so that there aren't too many lists in the sidebar.

 ##Task 11: Responsive screen sizes
 ### Design Ideas / Decisions